instructian/art3870/LongScrollingWebsiteResources.md

 }
 ```
 Now the `#wrapper` hides everything that sits outside the container.
 It also sets a minimum width.
 You could also specify a max-width to keep things aligned.
 Find all the [details here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

+You could also use width:800px and margin: 0 auto; for a fixed width wrapper

 ```
 	<!-- Sky -->